WarnerMedia: Time Warner/Time Warner Entertainment (1990–2001)

-US West partnered with Time Warner Entertainment in 1993 to form what was later known as TW Telecom, initially known as Time Warner Communications (also utilized as the brand name for cable operation previously under the ATC name), in order to bring telephone via fiber to the masses.
-US West also took a 26% stake in the entertainment portion of the company, calling that division Time Warner Entertainment.
+In 1993, US West joined the partnership with a US$2.5 billion investment for a 25% share.
+As part of the partnership, US West formed Time Warner Communications (also utilized as the brand name for cable operation previously under the ATC name), in order to bring telephone via fiber to the masses.
+By 1996, TWEC was owned 74.49% by Time Warner and the remainder by US West.

 US West's stake eventually passed to acquired cable company MediaOne, then to AT&T Broadband in 1999 when that company acquired MediaOne, then finally to Comcast in 2001 when that company bought the AT&T Broadband division.
 Comcast sold their stake in the company in 2003, relegating the name to a subdivision under Time Warner Cable.